-Cafeteria Plan:

-Pre-Tax Contributions

-General Rule:

-- Section 125 cafeteria plans avoid constructive receipt issues - Allows employees to make a choice between taxable cash income and nontaxable benefits - Means employees electing to make a salary reduction election to pay for health and welfare benefits on a pre-tax basis will not receive taxable income on the taxable cash the employees could have received
+Without a Cafeteria Plan: Constructive Receipt (Taxable) Cafeteria Plan: Pre-Tax Contributions General Rule: Employees must include in income any amount which they actually or constructively receive Means that the election between taxable income (including cash) and nontaxable benefits results in gross income to the employee-even the employees who elect benefits!
+Cites: General Rule: Section 125 cafeteria plans avoid constructive receipt issues Allows employees to make a choice between taxable cash income and nontaxable benefits Means employees electing to make a salary reduction election to pay for health and welfare benefits on a pre-tax IRC §451; Treas.
+Reg. §1.451-1(a) basis will not receive taxable income on the taxable cash the employees could have received Cites: IDC \$125; Drop Troop Dog \$1,125,1(b)(1)

-Cites: